hannesfrank/remnote-hannes-toolbox/README.md

 Tasks:

 - [ ] Automate command composition.
-  - I wnat to move commands and and widgets to their own plugin when they are stable.
+  - I want to move commands and and widgets to their own plugin when they are stable.
   - To avoid having to touch `index.html` each time it should load them automatically.
   - [ ] Add a node script that iterates `/commands` and generates a `commands.tsx` file that registers each command.
   - [ ] Include as built step in `package.json`.